How to Redefine Success According to Your Own Values

 • What kind of impact do I want to have on others or the world?

 Taking time for self-reflection or journaling can bring these values to light.
-Tools like mindfulness meditation or habit tracking can also reveal patterns in your behavior that align with your deeper self.
-For instance, if you value creativity, success may look like dedicating consistent time to artistic pursuits, regardless of financial reward.
+For instance, if you value creativity, when you redefine success according to your own values, it may look like dedicating consistent time to artistic pursuits, regardless of financial reward.
 If you value connection, success might mean prioritizing meaningful relationships over career status.

 Detaching from External Expectations